-To make the scones, preheat your oven to 400F and whisk together the dry ingredients: flour, sugar, baking powder, salt, and cinnamon.
+To make the scones, preheat your oven to 400F and whisk together the dry ingredients – flour, sugar, baking powder, salt, and cinnamon.

-It is very important that you use cold butter.
-Warm butter will integrate into the matter too much – it’s the little pieces of butter that makes the scones flaky.
+Tip: It is very important that you use cold butter.
+Warm butter will integrate into the batter too much.
+The little pieces of butter make the scones flaky.

-In a separate bowl, whisk together eggs, heavy whipping cream, and vanilla.
+In a separate bowl, whisk together the wet ingredients – eggs, sour cream, and vanilla extract.

 Next, slowly mix the wet mixture into the dry mixture until just combined – it will be lumpy.

 Use your hands to gently fold in the cinnamon chips.

-Bake for 20 minutes or until the tops are slightly browned.
+Bake for 20 minutes or until the sides are slightly browned.